offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * GPU optimized C++ probabilistic multiple alignment - Probabilistic multiple alignment in Nvidia's HPC SDK C++ where GPU "thread" is optimized to fit in caches.
  * Deep-learning Regulatory Motif Detection - Try training a deep learning model to "find" regulatory motifs for new transcription factors based on past training data.
  * Global alignment that takes genome rearrangements into account - multiple chromosomes, chromosomes becoming circular or linear, reversals, fissions, fusions, copies, etc..
+ * Organism lookup by k-mer - Two-tiered database containing k-mers.
+The first tier is an "inverse index" of k-mers that rarely appear across all organisms (unique or almost unique to the genome) exposed as either a trie / hashtable (for exact lookups) or possibly as a list where highly optimized miniature alignments get performed (for fuzzy lookups -- SIMD + things fit nicely into cache lines).
+It widdles down the list of organism for the second tier, which is a full on database search for each matches across all k-mers.

 # Terminology